 If you are using G Suite (Google Apps), Office 365, or GoDaddy for your email REI BlackBook does offer DNS Templates for you to use.
 This will assist you by applying the MX Records.
 However, if you can have other email providers as well.
 They would need to supply their MX records to you.
 Then you would copy them into the fields.

 TXT stands for text.
-This is basically a black note slot where you can add any information that you want.
+This is basically a blank note slot where you can add any information that you want.
 While you could type "remember mom's birthday" just kidding a more common use is to add verification text from outside parties (like G Suite) so that they can verify that the person that is applying for their services is the rightful owner of the domain.

 Adding a TXT Record: